jonniespratley/angular-chartjs-directive/README.md

 Then proceed to answer a few questions about your project.

 	[?]
 Would you mind telling me your username on Github? jonniespratley [?]
-What's the base name of your project? angular-rickshaw-directive [?]
+What's the base name of your project? ng-chartjs-directive [?]
 Under which lincense your project shall be released?
 MIT [?]
 Do you need the unstable branch of AngularJS?
 Yes [?]
 Does your module requires CSS styles?
 Yes